schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

 common options.
 Replace `YOUR_CLIENT_ID`, `SPID_JSSDK_URI` and `SPID_SERVER_URI`
 with the appropriate values.

-`SPID_SERVER_URI` is dependent on the SPiD server you will be using.
+`SPID_SERVER_URI` is dependent on the Schibsted account server you will be using.

 #### Production servers